vai-dml/llm-application/prompt_engineering/README.md

 ```
 Tell me something about {topic}.
 ```
+* This prompt is unclear, as it asks for information about the genres but also states not to provide specific details.
+This makes it difficult for the LLM to generate a coherent and informative response.
 ```
 Tell me something about {genre1}, {genre2}, and {genre3} without giving any specific details.
 ```
-This prompt is unclear, as it asks for information about the genres but also states not to provide specific details.
-This makes it difficult for the LLM to generate a coherent and informative response.
+* Misleading examples to LLM
 ```
     {
         "query": "What's the weather like?",